johaneo/parpar/README.md

 Chunks are sorted into input order, matching open-close quotation marks are identified, and any tokens inbetween and inclusive are removed from the token slices.[2]
 Lastly, we create the parse tree by matching open-close dictionary and lists, and next item with those as well.

+## A visual appeal

-As a visual aid, you can imagine that this input
+That's a bit abstract, so let's try a small example.
+As a visual aid, you can imagine this input

 ```
 {